 Aspects of equine health and disease prevention.
 Emphasis on preventive maintenance.
 Preventive medicine and necessary managerial practices needed to keep the equine athlete, broodmare, or family horse in good health.
-Prerequisites: (EQS105 and EQS120) or department approval.
+Prerequisites: A grade of C or better in (EQS105 and EQS120) or department approval.